 When working with someone who’s trying to write for a first language that isn’t their own, inevitably, you’ll have to compensate for grammar/spelling issues.
 Furthermore, when working with a cheap writer, you can’t expect SEO knowledge to be baked into their process.
 It’s also important to remember that Google does a readability score analysis of your content to determine the relevance to your users.
 Here’s what John Mueller, Webmaster Trends Analyst at Google, has to say about it:

 Again, all of this represents time that you, or someone you end up paying, will have to factor into the cost of creating content.
 So don’t skip proofreading it’s important and crucial.
 In this detailed blog post, we collected our best 19 proofreading tips make sure you take a look.

-And before you think that 500-word blog posts will do it everytime, understand that in order to reap the SEO benefits of content marketing, long-form assets (like cornerstone content) are necessary to find success.
+And before you think that 500-word blog posts will do it every time, understand that in order to reap the SEO benefits of content marketing, long-form assets (like cornerstone content) are necessary to find success.
 If you skimp on words (and budget), content marketing may not end up working for you!

 Here are a few recommended places to get high-quality content: